 - View the event schedule.

-- Day 2: The day will begin with a short briefing with NAFSA policy staff to address any last minute questions or schedule changes, followed by the congressional meetings themselves.
-A group debrief will follow, for all to share their experiences and get energized to advocate year-round on the top issues impacting the field.
+- April 2: Breakfast and group send-off, followed by the congressional meetings.
+A group debrief will conclude the day, for all to share their experiences and get energized to advocate year-round on the top issues impacting the field.

-- Though the specific meeting schedule will not be finalized until much closer to the day, participants are asked to block off the entire day of March 8 to ensure their flexibility to accommodate congressional staff availability.
+- Though the specific meeting schedule will not be finalized until much closer to the day, participants are asked to block off the entire day of April 2 to ensure their flexibility to accommodate congressional staff availability.

 Will I Represent My Institution?

 No, we don't expect participants to speak on behalf of their employer or institution.
 If you wish to speak on behalf of your institution, NAFSA recommends that you speak with your federal relations officer or government affairs professional prior to attending Advocacy Day.
+Otherwise, you can speak with the confidence of an international educator who is representing NAFSA, the world's largest international education association.

 How Many Meetings Will I Have?